 However, he recovered his health and returned to his active interest in international affairs.
 He never admitted any wrongdoing, choosing instead to focus on his accomplishments.
 In his later years he acted as an elder statesman and made frequent trips abroad to meet with world leaders, often unsanctioned by the incumbent president.

 Death Twenty Years Later On April 18, 1994, Nixon suffered a massive stroke at his home in Park Ridge, New Jersey.
-He was conscious but couldn't speak or see and was taken in an ambulance to New York Hospital–Cornell Medical Center.
+He was conscious and was taken in an ambulance to New York Hospital–Cornell Medical Center.
 A blood clot formed in his upper heart, broke off and traveled to his brain.
-He was alert but couldn't speak or move his right arm and leg.
-That meant that he had had a massive bleed into the left side of the part of his brain that controlled his arms and legs.
+He was alert but couldn't speak, see or move his right arm and leg.
+He had apparently had a massive bleed into the left side of the part of his brain, not an ordinary stroke, since his arms, legs, speech and vision were all affected.

 Four days later he sank into a coma and died at age 81, on April 22, 1994.
 Famous people from all over the world, including five U.S. presidents, attended his funeral.
 President Bill Clinton's eulogy talked about Nixon's accomplishments in foreign affairs and did not mention his constitutional crimes.

-For more on Richard Milhouse Nixon, see https://en.wikipedia.org/wiki/Richard_Nixon The Gumshoe and the Shrink by David Robb
+Richard Milhouse Nixon January 9, 1913 - April 22, 1994 The Gumshoe and the Shrink by David Robb

 The Arrogance of Power by Anthony Summers